btsecom/docs/source/futures/en/index.html.md

     "prevSeqNum": 628282,
     "type": "delta",
     "timestamp": 1565135165600,
-    "symbol": "BTCPFC-USD"
+    "symbol": "BTCPFC"
   }
 }
 ```

 Subscribe to Orderbook incremental updates through the endpoint `wss://ws.btse.com/ws/oss/futures`.
-The topic to subscribe to will be `update` specifying the symbol (eg. `update:BTCPFC-USD`).
+The topic to subscribe to will be `update` specifying the symbol (eg. `update:BTCPFC`).
 The first response received will be a snapshot of the current orderbook (this is indicated in the `type` field) and 50 levels will be returned.
 Incremental updates will be sent in subsequent packets with type `delta`.

 Bids and asks will be sent in `price` and `size` tuples.
 The size sent will be the new updated size for the price.
 If a value of `0` is sent, the price should be removed from the local copy of the orderbook.